DarkDrim/go-test-report/README.md

 The original version of the library has not been supported for more than three years.

 This version has some improvements:
-- support for the latest version of Golang
+- support latest version of Golang (using embed feature)
-- ability to split groups by package (instead of splitting by number of tests)
+- ability to split groups by package (instead of splitting by number of tests) (-p option)
+- ability to read test results from file (-i option)

 ## Installation